Why should a recruitment agency use a contractor management company?

-Net retention (the amount of money received after tax, social security and all fees) holds the greatest influence.
+Net retention (the amount of money received after-tax, social security and all fees) holds the greatest influence.
 All the parties involved – contractor, recruiter and client benefit from ensuring the highest possible retention for the contractor.
-The contractor is often the one who wants to utilise an umbrella company and this is almost always down to increasing their take home pay.
-Contractor Management Companies are structured for one simple purpose, to make sure that contractors get the best possibel retention.
+The contractor is often the one who wants to utilise an umbrella company and this is almost always down to increasing their take-home pay.
+Contractor Management Companies are structured for one simple purpose, to make sure that contractors get the best possible retention.
 They might offer sophisticated financial structures such as salary packaging or dual taxation agreements.
 They can get generous expense dispensations from the tax authorities.
 Because of the volume of contractors being paid through their umbrella, they can negotiate cheaper rates for common contractor services like insurance, healthcare, car leasing, equipment purchase, professional memberships, etc. Recruitment companies generally are unable to offer the same benefits and retention rates.

 Risk is often a factor in a recruitment agency pushing its contractors towards management companies.
 If the agency directly payrolls the contractor they also assume responsibility for their tax compliance.
 This can be an unwanted headache with the way tax authorities target contractor earnings – in some cases with retrospective legislation.
 To minimise the risk recruitment agencies will usually only offer extremely conservative payroll solutions with no expense reimbursements or salary packaging.
-Naturally this is unappealing to the contractor.
+Naturally, this is unappealing to the contractor.
 Management companies take on any risk relating to tax compliance and indemnify the recruitment agency and client for any claims which may arise.
 By using them the recruitment agency is saving itself from any potential headaches.
-Most importantly if the agency isn’t established in the work location – for example a UK recruiter placing contractors into Algeria – they aren’t able to pay locally and must use a management company.
+Most importantly if the agency isn’t established in the work location – for example, a UK recruiter placing contractors in Algeria – they aren’t able to pay locally and must use a management company.

 Time is not really a factor.
 Whilst it is normally quicker to get paid by a recruitment agency using an umbrella company should only add a maximum of 24 hours to the process (more if international transfers are involved).
 This additional processing time is typically offset by the increased earnings.